 - Butterflies prefer to fly where there are at least some understory shrubs for shelter when needed

 - Koalas can walk quite long distances between trees, but while doing so they are more vulnerable to attacks by dogs and collisions with vehicles

 Where are the present and future corridors?

-We developed a plan in cooperation with the Scenic Rim Regional Council.
+We originally developed a plan in cooperation with the Scenic Rim Regional Council.
 Our former environment officer, Keith McCosh recommended consolidating the “hubs” (Kooralbyn/Josephville, Mont Alford/Wallaces Creek, Birnham, lower Duck Creek, and Maroon/Mt Barney) as secure glider habitat as well as establishing corridors.
 Corridors will especially lead out from the Kooralbyn/Josephville area to other areas where they have been seen – especially south to the Maroon area, west to Boonah area and north to Birnham Range, and from there via Kerry Road to Duck Creek Road, where there are good populations.
 [As Kooralbyn is more or less in the centre of some major corridors, we thought of this as a “hub” with radiating spokes (corridors) but have since been referring to all the large habitat remnants as hubs.]

 A corridor through low-altitude areas nearer the NSW border is also being considered, as well as some connections between rainforest and riparian open forest, with some panting of fleshy-fruited rainforest trees and shrubs that are known to grow naturaly in some valleys in the region.

 Plantings and fence construction have been achieved on a number of properties along corridor routes, and it is anticipated that glider poles will be used across some paddocks where plantings are not wanted by the landowner, and that we will also be planting on Council land to fill some gaps.